mausamyede/L3CUBE-Progaramming-Round/README.md

 Assignment no. 3
 Write a program to list duplicate files from hard drive.

+#Version 1
 Associated code file: symlink.py

 Instruction of execution:
 $python symlink.py

 Additional comments: This is just a module of the intended program.
 This will list all the softlinks present in the volume (hard drive) and provide users with the option to delete them all.
 Dupicate files may be of more types.
 Currently working on those.

+#Version 2
+Associated code file: listdupli.py

+Instruction of execution:
+$python listdupli.py

+Additional comments: This program is capable of listing softlinks, and all files with same content(duplicate) which includes hardlinks.
+The user can choose to delete the duplicate files and/or softlinks.
+Only one among the copies of a file will remain after deletion.
+All softlinks will be deleted.